 Talent moving the stage to an acellular region.

-SCREEN: Clicking Calibrate and displaying multi-angle hologram capture.
+4.5.1b Close-up on the stage controller.

-Adjust the translation stage to center the cell within the field of view [1].
-Then navigate to the Acquisition tab and select 3D Snapshot to capture the tomogram of the cell [2].
+SCREEN: Visualization of the frame moving to a region without cells.
+Clicking Calibrate and displaying multi-angle hologram capture.

-Talent repositioning stage to center the cell.
+Adjust the translation stage to center the cell within the field of view .
+Then navigate to the Acquisition tab and select 3D Snapshot to capture the tomogram of the cell [1].

-4.6.2 SCREEN: Selecting 3D Snapshot under Acquisition tab.
+4.6.2 SCREEN: Repositioning stage to center the cell and selecting 3D Snapshot under Acquisition tab.

 Tomographic Phase Microscopy Data Analysis